Galaxeaaa/Resume/resume.typ

   company: "University of California, San Diego",
   dates: dates-helper(start-date: "Oct 2024", end-date: "Present"),
 )
-- Working on a very interesting project using a novel method to achieve robust SDF optimization from point cloud signal.
+- Worked on HotSpot, a novel method to achieve robust neural SDF optimization from point cloud signal.
+By incorporating a regularization term inspired by the relationship between heat diffusion in absorbing media and distance functions, we designed a loss function that is both spatially and temporally stable and naturally penalizes excessive surface area.
+See paper link in Publications and Preprints.
-- Submitted a paper to CVPR 2025.

 #work(
   title: "Research Intern",